 If we have water, what else we need?
 Boats, we need boats!

 The Chinese Tourist

 A couple of weeks ago we published an article called “Why people hate Chinese tourists that travel on a group tour?“.
 I also wanted to write some words about this topic.

 Last year the newspapers showed all around the world the photos of the carving of a Chinese tourist made on the temple of Luxor, in Egypt.
 The news went viral and Chinese people took it as a national shame, but how is the average Chinese tourist?

 Poor monkeys!
 This is something I can’t bear

-The Chinese tourists have no much travel experience (only ten years ago few people could afford to travel for pleasure) and mostly come from urban areas, where they have a team of ultra efficient cleaners behind them (you just have to compare the area of a night market, late in the night and the next morning).
-Also, they love to carry tones of junk food and drinks when they travel (well… always, actually).
-Put all this together with the fact that most of touristic places are overcrowded and you’ll obtain a pretty lame result.
+The Chinese tourists have not much travel experience (only ten years ago few people could afford to travel for pleasure) and mostly come from urban areas, where they have a team of ultra-efficient cleaners behind them (you just have to compare the area of a night market, late in the night and the next morning).
+Also, they love to carry tons of junk food and drinks when they travel (well… always, actually).
+Put all this together with the fact that most touristic places are overcrowded and you’ll obtain a pretty lame result.